Berkeley-Correctness-Group/Jalangi-Berkeley/tests/jitaware/experiments/README.md

 ### Automatically Collect Benchmark and Warning Statistics

-To collect warning statistics from all analsis on SunSpider and Google Octane:
+To collect warning statistics from all analysis on SunSpider and Google Octane:

 ```
 bash tests/jitaware/experiments/gather-data/experiment.sh